croesuslab/RCTGAN/README.md

 # Citation

 If you use **RC-TGAN** for your research, please consider citing the following paper:
-<a href="https://arxiv.org/abs/2211.07588">Row Conditional-TGAN for Generating Synthetic Relational Databases</a>
 Mohamed Gueye, Yazid Attabi, Maxime Dumas.
 [Row Conditional-TGAN for Generating Synthetic Relational Databases](https://arxiv.org/abs/2211.07588).

 ```